Van Gogh in

-Vincent twice painted Saint-Rémy’s main street, Cours Est, which was renamed Boulevard Mirabeau in 1891.
-The works were a departure from the others he made in Saint-Rémy; he generally preferred to stay within the asylum’s walls or escape into the stillness of the breathtaking countryside.
-On his first trip to the village, in early June 1889, Vincent was taken unwell.
+Vincent painted Saint-Rémy’s main street twice.
+The Cours Est was renamed Boulevard Mirabeau in 1891.
+His compositions were a departure from the others he made in Saint-Rémy; he generally preferred to stay within the asylum’s walls or escape into the stillness of the breath-taking countryside.
+On his first trip to the village, in early June 1889, Vincent suddenly became unwell.
 He wrote to his brother Theo:

 “I once went into the village — accompanied, at that.
 The mere sight of the people and things had an effect on me as if I was going to faint, and I felt very ill.”
 Read the complete letter

 Months later, in early December, he felt well enough to go back to the village and paint Rue Menders.
 He wrote:

 “The last study I did is a view of the village – where people were at work – under enormous plane trees – repairing the pavements.
 So there are piles of sand, stones and the gigantic tree-trunks – the yellowing foliage, and here and there glimpses of a house-front and little figures.”
 Read the complete letter

 After the first study, The Road Menders, he painted the subject again; the second work is more subdued but with more detail and bears the same title as the first.